Sleep Apnea and Mental Health: What I Didn’t See Coming

 Before I was diagnosed and treated, I used to pride myself on being able to juggle multiple things at once and make decisions quickly.
 That capacity gradually eroded and I didn’t know why.
 I’d read the same paragraph three times and still not absorb it.
 I’d walk into a room and have no idea why I was there.
 I’d forget conversations I’d had days earlier.

 At the time I put it down to a busy life.
 In reality my brain was being deprived of oxygen every night and never getting the restorative sleep it needed to function properly.
-The brain fog I was experiencing wasn’t a personality trait or a symptom of ageing.
+The brain fog I was experiencing wasn’t a personality trait or a symptom of aging.
 It was a direct consequence of untreated sleep apnea.

 The mood piece is harder to talk about.
 I was more irritable than I should have been with the people around me.
 I had less patience.
 Things that wouldn’t have bothered me previously would land differently.
 I felt a kind of flatness that I couldn’t really explain, a reduced appetite for things I’d previously looked forward to.
 I didn’t think of any of that as a mental health issue.
 I thought it was just how things were.